raspberrypilearning/leds-buzzers-scratch-games/en/step_8.md

 --- task ---

-Add another `move 10 steps`{:class="block3motion"} block and a `turn counter-clockwise 15 degrees`{:class="block3motion"} block to make Frank turn the other way this time.
+Add another `move 10 steps`{:class="block3motion"} block and a `turn counter-clockwise 15 degrees`{:class="block3motion"} block to make Frank turn the otheralalla way this time.

 Finally, to stop Frank getting stuck at the sides of the screen, add an `if on edge, bounce`{:class="block3motion"} block.